purposeanalytics/lemr/README.md

 #> 1 856375 100 Queen St W     43.7     -79.4
 ```

+The field `geo_id` can be used to connect with some other City of
+Toronto data sets, in order to look up the latitude and longitude for an
+address.

 ## Development

 To add to lemur code or work within the package repository itself, first